Skip to main content

 Best jogging routes in Berlin © (c) visumate

-Around the Stralau Peninsula and on to Treptower Park, houseboats are anchored and on sunny days there are many people on the green meadow.
-If you start at Ostkreuz, you follow the riverbank path for almost ten kilometres.
-On the way back, you will pass through the Plänterwald forest and the former amusement park.
+Around the Stralau Peninsula and on to Treptower Park, there are houseboats at anchor and, on sunny days, lots of people on the green meadow.
+If you start at Ostkreuz, follow the Uferweg for almost ten kilometres.
+On the way back, you pass through the Plänterwald forest, past the former Spreepark amusement park, which is now gradually reopening its gates.
+Art, culture and nature are now being integrated into the park's unique history.

 Known fontain in the "Weißen See"